dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/options.md

 ---
-title: Configuring options for the ASP.NET Core Kestrel web server
+title: Configure options for the ASP.NET Core Kestrel web server
 author: rick-anderson
 description: Learn about configuring options for Kestrel, the cross-platform web server for ASP.NET Core.
 monikerRange: '>= aspnetcore-5.0'